 - Adam in The Wanderer goes from cutthroat businessman to Knight in Shining Armor in a single episode.
 Handwaved by the fact he is reverting to the mindset of an earlier incarnation.

-- Prince Eric Greystone of Wizards And Warriors (the TV series, not the video games), golden haired and usually clad in gold lame.
+- William admits that he's in love with his queen, Shannon, but out of respect for his honor code as a knight he does not want to break up her relationship with her fiancé, Miles, in the House episode Knight Fall.* Prince Eric Greystone of Wizards and Warriors (the TV series, not the video games), golden haired and usually clad in gold lame.
 Honorable to the point of folly - or beyond.
 His even hunkier brother Prince Justin on the other hand is a total subversion of the Trope.

 - Lancelot in Merlin (2008), albeit only briefly until he is thrown out for being a commoner.
 Meanwhile, Prince Arthur is becoming one, and part of the point of the series is Merlin helping Arthur become one.
 As of the end of series 3, Lancelot has been properly knighted as one of Arthur's new Round Table, as well as Gwaine, Elyan and newcomer Percival.
 Along with veteran knight Sir Leon, they all aspire towards this trope and prove their worthiness as knights at many points during the rest of the series.

 - Although not a literal knight David Shephard in Kings fulfills all the other qualifications and as a soldier could be said to be the modern equivalent of a knight.